FinnAngelo/FinnAngelo.github.io/_posts/2019-09-05-Docker-Cheatsheet.md

 ### Change drive of hyper-v disks ###

+This is easier if you do it before installing docker so you don't have to move the `DockerDesktop.vhdx` hard disk

-This does slow performance as my `D:` drive isn't an SSD, but my `C:` drive is always low on space!
+Changing the drive does slow performance as my `D:` drive isn't an SSD, but my `C:` drive is always low on space!

 01. Stop docker
 02. create `D:\Users\Public\Public Documents\Hyper-V\Virtual hard disks`